PSLeon24/AI_Exercise_Pose_Feedback/README.md

 - Week 7: Link the bench press model and the streamlit server / Implement an algorithm to count the number of bench press
   - <a href="https://github.com/PSLeon24/AI_Exercise_Pose_Feedback/blob/main/docs/presentation_7.pdf">Read More</a>
 - Week 8: Write the paper and Link all models(bench press, squat, deadlift) and the streamlit server
+- Week 9: Implement feedback for each posture